#EGOCORTEX MARCH 31ST

 Loyal, but tight-nit is the persona of Sinitus Tempo.
 Working alongside childhood friend and producer Doc Battle, Tempo also manages a green, yet dynamic artist named Obii Say, making him both dually active in the business and artistic side of his production.
-His confidence is encouraged by a strong history of collaborations with artists such as Markyland (SRC/Universal), UptownXo (Diamond District), Add-2 (seen on MTV,worked with 9th Wonder) and A.B. the Producer (Studio 43) as well as a long list of production work for hip-hop acts from all over the world, ranging from names like RatheMC (who resides in DC) to e.d.g.e (who resides in Canada).
+His confidence is encouraged by a strong history of collaborations with artists such as Azizi Gibson (BrainFeeder), UptownXo (Diamond District), Add-2 (seen on MTV, Jamla Records) and MED (Stones Throw) as well as a long list of production work for hip-hop acts from all over the world, ranging from names like Substantial to legendary composer Jun Chikuma (who resides in Japan).

-The seeker of vintage vinyl keeps his future motives in front of him, making plans to collaborate with the likes of Lady Gaga, Ludacris, Common, Little Brother, and every artist on DuckDown Records.
+The seeker of vintage vinyl keeps his future motives in front of him, making plans to collaborate with the likes of Flying Lotus, Alice Russell, Common, Kendrick Lamar, and many other artists.
 In just a year, Sinitus has made a serious name in the anime community with the release of four highly-praised tributes to Claymore, Samurai Champloo, Cowboy Bebop, and Soul Eater.
-Just from looking at the determination of Sinitus Tempo’s aim at being one of the top underground producers of the hip-hop realm makes the status of his upcoming projects look like an imminent win from the start.
+He has since put out more anime tribute most notably Kill la Kill EP.
+Just from looking at the determination of Sinitus Tempo’s aim at being one of the top producers of the hip-hop/nujazz/electronic realm makes the status of his upcoming projects look like an imminent win from the start.